Clocking and controlling attosecond currents in a scanning tunnelling microscope

 \subsection{Sub-cycle waveform control of tunnelling currents}

 Scanning the base two-colour delay $\tau_0$ with a step size of 130\,as and placing the nanotip at a fixed spot on the sample allows us to study the sub-cycle dependence of the laser-induced current.
 Figure~\ref{fig2}a shows the lock-in current as a function of $\tau_0$ (see Supplementary Information for a plot of a wide-range delay scan).
 We find oscillations with a period of 1.5\,fs, which corresponds to half of the period of the SH field, a clear sub-cycle feature.
 The lock-in measurement also yields the phase of the lock-in current signal (Fig.~\ref{fig2}b).
 We find alternating phase jumps of 180 degrees on top of an arbitrary but constant phase offset.
-A procedure to reconstruct the actual laser-induced current from the lock-in signal (see Supplementary Information for details) reveals that $\tau_0$ controls the magnitude of the current, as shown by the dashed orange curve in Fig.~\ref{fig2}c; it may also indicate control of the direction of the current.
-However, the reconstruction from the lock-in measurements alone cannot provide any information about the offset of the current which remains undefined.
+The lock-in signal and the laser-induced current can be related by a Fourier transform through $\mathcal{F}[I_\mathrm{lock-in}](\omega) = \mathcal{F}[I](\omega)J_1\left(\delta\omega\right)$, where $I_\mathrm{lock-in}(\tau_0)$ is the lock-in current, $I(\tau_0)$ is the laser-induced current and $J_1$ is the Bessel function of the first kind of order 1 (for the full derivation see the Supplementary Information).
+Reconstructing the laser-induced currents with this relation reveals that $\tau_0$ controls the magnitude of the current, as shown by the dashed orange curve in Fig.~\ref{fig2}c; it may also indicate control of the direction of the current.
+However, the reconstruction from the lock-in measurements alone cannot provide any information about the offset of the current, which remains undefined since $J_1(0) = 0$.
 A different, more direct measurement of the laser-induced current is required.